kunal649/adjust.CLI/README.md

 </details>

-What you learn: Process management in Node, spawning child processes, handling process I/O.
+What I learn: Process management in Node, spawning child processes, handling process I/O.
 Prerequisites: child_process module, understanding of processes
 Done when: adjust run script.py executes Python file using our managed runtime and shows output in terminal